BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 #### Creating ecash

-**1. User Deposits Funds** - The user deposits bitcoin into a mint or federation.
+**1. User deposits funds** - The user deposits bitcoin into a mint or federation.
 Typically this is done by generating a lightning invoice through the mint and paying it.

 **2. Token creation** - Upon successful payment, the wallet generates secrets and [blinds](https://en.wikipedia.org/wiki/Blinding_(cryptography)) them.
-The wallet then sends the blinded messages to the mint or federation, which returns a [blind signature](https://en.wikipedia.org/wiki/Blind_signature) on the blinded messages.
+The wallet then sends the blinded messages to the mint or federation, which returns [blind signature](https://en.wikipedia.org/wiki/Blind_signature) on the blinded messages.
 The blinding process ensures that the mint cannot link the tokens to the user, preserving privacy.

 **3. Token receipt** - The user receives a set of proofs that correspond to specific amounts of bitcoin.
 These proofs can be combined to create an ecash token of any amount denominated in bitcoin.